hannahsohkim/Bookshelf/README.md

 1. [Requirements](#requirements)
 1. [Development](#development)

-## Usage

-> Some usage instructions

-## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
-- etc

 ## Development
 Workflow and sprint management can be seen at: https://trello.com/b/sI4IwOWn/fec.
+For a detailed Medium post on the project and my process, please see: https://medium.com/@hannahsohkim/frontend-capstone-4dc2725772d4.

 ### Installing Dependencies